-All stereo amps have line level RCA inputs, which can be used for all the usual sources – streamers, CD players and so on.
+All stereo amps have line level RCA inputs, which can be used for all the usual sources – music streamers, CD players and so on.
 One of those RCA connections is sometimes a phono input, designed specifically to be connected to a turntable and handle the very low signal levels and extra equalisation required for such a source.

 Then there are three-pin XLR connections, which carry balanced audio signals.
-These are usually found in recording studio and most higher-end products.
+These are usually found in a recording studio and most higher-end products.
 Its main advantage is that it will reject high levels of electrical noise and thus makes the most sense when used in electrically noisy environments or over very long cable runs, say 10m or more.
 Balanced operation doesn't always sound better, though, and much depends on the components used.

-Rega is among the brands to have stuck to analogue-only amplifiers, with its multi-Award-winning Brio, Elex-R and Elicit-R models.
+Rega is among the brands to have stuck to analogue-only amplifiers, with its multi-Award-winning io, Brio, Elex-R and Elicit-R models.
 Not so long ago we championed an analogue-only Luxman L-509X.
 But, even at the budget end of the market, many stereo amps now feature a digital-to-analogue converter (DAC) – and thus digital inputs – to increase their versatility.

 If that sounds like yours, you might well be faced with several types of digital inputs.
 Optical connections transmit a digital signal from one device to another via fibre optic cables and laser light, while the equally common coaxial S/PDIFs carry signals electrically.
 USB inputs, which come in various forms, are often present for the playback of USB sticks, laptops or hard drives, too.